 Having a street level presence is crucial.
 Tons of effort goes into Yoco’s online presence, but we need to feel real and tangible.
-Having a place to sell card readers also helps.
+Having a place where people can view our card machines for sale also helps.

 Making space for our small business community is mission critical

 We’re committed to sharing a journey of growth with our merchants and the popups have major role to play.
 Each month, two new Yoco merchants will display their products for anyone to browse and buy.